Kevin Cramer: Personal life

-Cramer married Kris Neumann in 1986 and adopted her two sons, Isaac and Ian, from a previous marriage.
-As of 2024, the Cramers have five children and six grandchildren.
+Cramer and Kris Neumann married in 1986.
+He adopted her two sons from a previous marriage.
+As of 2024 the couple has five children and six grandchildren.
 Their son Isaac died in 2018 due to complications of alcoholism.
 They had earlier adopted the young son of an ex-girlfriend of Isaac's, who had been killed by her abusive husband.

-Cramer co-chairs the Roughrider Honor Flight program.
-This program gives World War II veterans the chance to visit the World War II Memorial in Washington, D.C.
+Kevin Cramer co-chairs the Roughrider Honor Flight program.
+The program gives World War II veterans the chance to visit the World War II Memorial in Washington, D.C.
 In June 2022, Cramer suffered a serious injury to his right hand while doing yard work.
 The injury required immediate surgery and he remained in North Dakota due to a high risk of infection and the possible need for finger amputation.

-On December 6, 2023, Kris Cramer drove her son, Ian Cramer, to an emergency department in Bismarck, as he was experiencing a mental health crisis after using methamphetamines and bath salts earlier that day.
-When they arrived, Ian stole his mother's car and was pursued by police until he collided with a police vehicle, killing Mercer County deputy Paul Martin.
-On December 14, 2023, prosecutors announced that they would charge Ian Cramer with multiple crimes, including homicide.
+On December 6, 2023, Kris Cramer drove her son, Ian, to the emergency room of Sanford Health in Bismarck, as he was experiencing a mental health crisis after using methamphetamines and bath salts earlier that day.
+When they arrived, Ian stole his mother's car.
+He was pursued by police until he collided with a police vehicle, killing Mercer County deputy Paul Martin.
+On December 14, 2023, prosecutors announced that they would charge Ian with multiple crimes, including homicide.
 After the event, Senator Cramer said that Ian "suffers from serious mental disorders which manifest in severe paranoia and hallucinations".
 In December 2024, Ian Cramer pleaded guilty to the charges and was sentenced to 28 years in prison.